HomeThe best car options and accessories for winter driving

 © Volvo

-Similar to the remote start, the cabin pre-heater can be especially useful on electric cars and hybrids.
-Also known as ‘preconditioning’ it will draw power from a charging station without using any of the charge stored in your battery.
-This means you can travel further on a single charge.
-Simple.
+Similar to remote start, the cabin pre-heater can be especially useful in electric cars and hybrids.
+Also known as ‘preconditioning’ it will draw power from a charger without using any of the electricity stored in your car’s battery.
+This means you can start your journey with a full battery and travel further before needing to recharge.
+Climbing into a warm car feels great in winter, too.

 • Heated armrests